 - Place the spray arm into the water and allow it to soak until the debris becomes loosened.
-If you were not able to remove the spray arm, dip cloths into the soapy water, then lay them over the spray arms.
-Use a cup or spray bottle to re-soak the cloths with more of the soapy water every 30 minutes to keep them moist until the debris has softened.
+If you were not able to remove the spray arm, dip cloths into the soapy water, then lay them over the spray arm.
+Use a spray bottle to re-soak the cloths with more of the soapy water every 30 minutes to keep them moist until the debris has softened.

 - If there are mineral deposits from hard water, soak it in straight vinegar.

 - Use an old toothbrush, or other scrubbers to clean the surfaces of the arm.
-Cotton swabs can be used to remove build up from the small holes in the arm.
+Cotton swabs ot thumbtacks can be used to remove build up from the small holes in the arm.
 Tweezers and toothpicks work well to pull out pieces of debris from the openings.
 A canned air can also be sprayed through the holes to loosen or remove debris.

 - Shake off excess water and dry with a soft cloth.

 - Replace the arm back into the dishwasher ensuring all bolts and washers are installed in the same order that they were removed.